Wheresitat/uteclocal/README.md

   `{ "id": "<device_id>" }` in the body)
 - `GET /api/logs` / `DELETE /api/logs` → structured log access
 - OAuth helpers: `GET /auth/start`, `GET /auth/callback`, `GET /auth/status`
+- Health: `GET /health` / `GET /health/ready` → returns 200 only when the
+  poller is running with a valid token and no bridge error

 Point the Home Assistant integration at `http://<host>:8124` so it can fetch devices and control them.